Fethullah Gülen: Split with Erdoğan

 Despite Gülen's and his followers' statements that the organization is non-political in nature, analysts believed that a number of corruption-related arrests made against allies of Erdoğan reflect a growing political power struggle between Gülen and Erdoğan.
 These arrests led to the 2013 corruption scandal in Turkey, which the ruling AKP's supporters (along with Erdoğan himself) and the opposition parties alike have said were choreographed by Gülen after Erdoğan's government came to the decision early in December 2013 to shut down many of his movement's private pre-university schools in Turkey.
+During this period, police officers leaked a phone conversation between Erdoğan and his son—in which Erdoğan instructed his son to hide large sums of money—triggering a major public uproar and drawing three million views on YouTube within 24 hours.

 The Erdoğan government has said that the corruption investigation and comments by Gülen are the long term political agenda of Gülen's movement to infiltrate security, intelligence, and justice institutions of the Turkish state, a charge almost identical to the charges against Gülen by the Chief Prosecutor of Turkey in his trial in 2000 before Erdoğan's party had come into power.
 Gülen had previously been tried in absentia in 2000, and acquitted of these charges in 2008 under Erdoğan's AKP government.

-In emailed comments to The Wall Street Journal in January 2014, Gülen said that "Turkish people ... are upset that in the last two years democratic progress is now being reversed", but he denied being part of a plot to unseat the government.
+In emailed comments to The Wall Street Journal in January 2014, Gülen said that "Turkish people... are upset that in the last two years democratic progress is now being reversed", but he denied being part of a plot to unseat the government.
 Later, in January 2014 in an interview with BBC World, Gülen said "If I were to say anything to people I may say people should vote for those who are respectful to democracy, rule of law, who get on well with people.
 Telling or encouraging people to vote for a party would be an insult to peoples' intellect.
 Everybody very clearly sees what is going on."

 On 28 October 2015, Ministry of Interior placed Gülen in the red category of the "most wanted terrorists list".
 The Ministry announced that a monetary reward of up to 10 million Turkish liras will be given to Gülen in this category.

 According to some commentators, Gülen is to Erdoğan what Trotsky was to Stalin.
 Ben Cohen of the Jewish News Syndicate wrote: "Rather like Leon Trotsky, the founder of the Soviet Red Army who was hounded and chased out of the USSR by Joseph Stalin, Gülen has become an all-encompassing explanation for the existential threats, as Erdogan perceives them, that are currently plaguing Turkey.
 Stalin saw the influence of 'Trotskyite counter-revolutionaries' everywhere, and brutally purged every element of the Soviet apparatus.
 Erdogan is now doing much the same with the 'Gülenist terrorists.